Nigel Farage says set to lose Coutts account, offered NatWest one instead | Politics

 Nigel Farage says set to lose Coutts account, offered NatWest one instead

-The BBC reported earlier on Tuesday that Farage fell below the financial threshold required to hold a Coutts account.
+The BBC reported earlier on Tuesday that the reason Farage was losing his Coutts accounts was because he fell below the financial threshold required to be a customer of the private bank.
 Coutts' website advises its clients should be able to borrow or invest at least 1 million pounds ($1.3 million) with the bank or hold 3 million pounds in savings.

 Farage told Reuters he had not been told these thresholds by Coutts and declined to answer when asked if he met them, but said he currently had more money in his current account than he had had "for most of the last decade".
 He said he had been offered a NatWest account on June 29 after he complained publicly about losing his accounts, adding he has been given a postponement of a few weeks before his Coutts accounts are closed.

-Farage said he believed his accounts were being closed because he was deemed a 'politically exposed person', which means a bank needs to apply additional scrutiny.
-The government has said it has passed legislation to make these rules less onerous, but they have not yet come into force.
+Farage said he believed his accounts were being closed because he was deemed a 'politically exposed person' (PEP), which means a bank needs to apply additional scrutiny.
+He said he had applied for an account at nine other banks and been refused.
+The government has said it has passed legislation to make PEP rules less onerous, but they have not yet come into force.

 ($1 = 0.7863 pounds)